‘I can’t wait for us to get back to normal’: Uptown Greenville kicks of Umbrella Market

 “There are so many people that come just to enjoy Uptown and just see what everyone has, so we kind of wanted to take part in it and this is our first time,” said Holloman, who co-owns Dia Designs.

-The Umbrella Market manager says after a tough year for small businesses, vendors are looking forward to a successful season.
+The Umbrella Market manager said after a tough year for small businesses, vendors are looking forward to a successful season.

 “They lost events that they weren’t going to be a part of, so they’ve lost sales,” said Robin Ashley.
 “They’re kind of having to rebuild themselves and their business, so having this steady event to happen week after week is certainly going to mean a lot for them.”